Dasharo/docs/docs/common-coreboot-docs/clevo_post_install.md

 # Post-installation setup

-This document contains extra steps to perform after installing Dasharo in order to enable full functionality.
+This document contains extra steps to perform after installing Dasharo in order to enable full functionality of your device.

+## Linux

+This section covers Linux post-install steps tested on Ubuntu 22.04.
+It is likely thas similar procedures would for others Linux distributions as well.

-## Touchpad hotkey enablement (Linux)
+### Touchpad hotkey enablement

 The touchpad hotkey needs extra setup to function correctly under Linux.
 To enable the touchpad hotkey to work under Linux, follow the steps below: